floriank/blog/content/post/using-phoenix-with-docker-part-1-introduction.md

 - serving images in a somewhat efficient way
 - a queue solution with job workers

-The project can be grabbed from its repository.
-If anyone wants a more detailed walktrough, I'll consider making a separate post about it.
+The project can be grabbed from [its repository](https://github.com/floriank/kitteh-phoenix) if you are interested.

 Long story short: We're going to use these containers: